“He saw fuchsia in a drizzling noon The Elderflower at Dusk like a risen moon And green fields greying on the windswept heights.”

 Read our fabulous book for more on the Elderflower Tree to find out why it is called the Hollow Tree, why I believed it looked over me at night while my Mama was at work and why the morning dew of the Elderflower is meant to be so powerful.

-We have some wonderful recipes from Elderflower and Mint Fritters to Elderflower Tart to Asian Elderflower Marinated Pork Belly so get your Elderflower on.
+There are some delectable recipes from Elderflower and Mint Fritters to Elderflower Tart to Asian Elderflower Marinated Pork Belly so get your Elderflower on.

 Elderflower Iced Tea